particle-iot/docs/docs/start.md

 If you so desire, you can also power the Core with 3.6V to 6V to the `VIN` pin, or 3.3V to the `3.3V` pin.

+If you have a Core with the [u.FL connector](#/hardware/spark-core-datasheet-types-of-cores) for an external antenna, now is a good time to connect that as well.

 ### Step 2: Download the Spark iOS or Android app

 ![Spark apps](images/spark-apps.png)